-Propane is a byproduct of crude oil and natural gas.
+Propane is produced as a byproduct of crude oil and natural gas.
 Is Propane a fossil fuel?
-It is fossil fuel because it contains carbon, which comes from organic matter exposed to high temperatures in the Earth’s crust.
+It is a fossil fuel because it contains carbon from organic matter exposed to high temperatures in the Earth’s crust.

 Propane separates during the petroleum refining process.
-At that time, propane is considered a byproduct, not a derivative of fossil fuel.
-However, all fossil fuels have similar chemical properties that react the same way for propulsion and heating purposes.
+At that time, propane was considered a byproduct, not a fossil fuel derivative.
+However, all fossil fuels have similar chemical properties.
+They react similarly for propulsion and heating purposes.

 What Are Common Uses of Propane?

 Propane is a prevalent fuel.
 It is a colorless gas used in homes as a heating source.
 Propane flows into homes and buildings from a large tank.
-Propane is also supplied in cylinders, so it is portable for use in grills and generators.
+Propane is also supplied in cylinders, making it portable for grills and generators.

-Propane is a good alternative for individuals who do not have access to natural gas in rural areas without a connection to a large-scale natural gas pipeline network.
+Propane is a good alternative for individuals who do not have access to natural gas.
+This is true, especially in rural areas without a connection to a large-scale natural gas pipeline network.

 Residential use of propane includes: